-One can discuss the AGW propagation by comparing the 2D phase velocity spectrum and background conditions along the propagation path.
-Figures 4b and c show the zonal and meridional wind profiles, respectively, obtained from Modern-Era Retrospective Analysis for Research and Applications (MERRA-2; Gelaro et al., 2011) for each observation site.
+One can discuss the AGW propagation by comparing the 2-D phase velocity spectrum and background conditions along the propagation path.
+Figure 4b and c show the zonal and meridional wind profiles, respectively, obtained from Modern-Era Retrospective Analysis for Research and Applications (MERRA-2; Gelaro et al., 2017) for each observation site.
 The profiles were averaged over the clear nights of the observed AGWs.
-The zonal wind over the Syowa Station, which was averaged over nine clear-sky nights, shows strong eastward wind up to ~50 m/s around ~50 km, which could filter out the waves propagating eastward.
-A similar conclusion was reported by Matsuda et al. [2017] who applied a GWs blocking diagram (Taylor et al., 1993; Tomikawa, 2015) by using horizontal wind data from MERRA and the medium frequency (MF) radar to discuss the preferred wave propagation direction observed in the phase velocity spectrum.
-They concluded that eastward-propagating AGWs are restricted to propagate up to the mesopause due to critical-level filtering.
+The zonal wind over the Syowa Station, which was averaged over nine clear-sky nights, shows strong eastward wind up to $\sim 50 \,\mathrm{m\,s^{-1}}$ around $\sim 50 \,\mathrm{km}$, which could filter out the waves propagating eastward.
+A similar conclusion was reported by Matsuda et al. (2017), who applied a GW blocking diagram (Taylor et al., 1993; Tomikawa, 2015) by using horizontal wind data from MERRA and the medium-frequency (MF) radar to discuss the preferred wave propagation direction observed in the phase velocity spectrum.
+They concluded that eastward-propagating AGWs are restricted to propagating up to the mesopause due to criticallevel filtering.

-In contrast to the strong zonal wind at the Syowa Station, the average zonal wind profile in Shigaraki over ten clear nights shows relatively weak westward wind with a speed of up to ~30 m/s at ~50 km altitude.
+In contrast to the strong zonal wind at the Syowa Station, the average zonal wind profile in Shigaraki over 10 clear nights shows relatively weak westward wind with a speed of up to $\sim 30 \,\mathrm{m\,s^{-1}}$ at $\sim 50 \,\mathrm{km}$ altitude.
 Previous studies of the seasonal directionality of AGWs in Shigaraki showed that east-west propagation anisotropy is usually caused by wind filtering of the mesospheric jet (e.g., Nakamura et al., 1999; Ejiri et al., 2003; Takeo et al., 2017).
-However, the westward wind in our current case for April-May 2011 is not stronger than 30 m/s above the stratosphere; it is not strong enough to filter out all GWs with westward propagation.
-The average tropopause eastward jet is as strong as 60 m/s.
+However, the westward wind in our current case for April-May 2011 is not stronger than $30 \,\mathrm{m \, s^{-1}}$ above the stratosphere; it is not strong enough to filter out all GWs with westward propagation.
+The average tropopause eastward jet is as strong as 60 m s^{-1} .
 If the GW source is associated with such an eastward jet structure, the horizontal phase velocity distribution of generated GWs should shift eastward.
-This could also be the reason of the lack of westward-propagating AGWs, especially that with higher phase velocities such as over 40 m/s.
+This could also be the reason for the lack of westward-propagating AGWs, especially those with higher phase velocities such as over 40 m s^{-1} .

-The average zonal wind in Tomohon is small (<20 m/s) and likely has a limited impact on the much faster AGW phase speed (~100 m/s).
+The average zonal wind in Tomohon is small ($< 20 \text{ m s}^{-1}$) and likely has a limited impact on the much faster AGW phase speed ($\sim 100 \,\mathrm{m\,s^{-1}}$).
 However, Fig. 4a shows that the GWs over Tomohon have a dominant southeastward propagation.
 As already discussed, this distribution is affected by the spectrum of a single day and should be highly affected by the location of the strong wave source on that day.
-Haffke et al. [2016] reported that the Intertropical Convergence Zone (ITCZ) is located above the equator between March and April and starts to move north of the equator in May, which could explain the dominant southward propagation of AGWs observed on May 5, 2016 (Fig. 3c).
-The scenario in which the distribution of the source location has a more significant effect on the AGW propagation direction than the background wind in the equatorial region agrees well with results reported by Nakamura et al. [2003].
-They reported AGW characteristics for Tanjungsari, Indonesia (107.9°E, 6.9°S) and based on the analysis of Geostationary Meteorological Satellite (GMS) data they concluded that the distribution of tropospheric clouds that are located mainly in the opposite direction of the wave propagation plays a more significant role than the relatively weak background wind.
-The meridional wind at each observation site has a weak velocity (<5 m/s) and likely has almost no impact on the wave propagation direction.
+Haffke et al. (2016) reported that the Intertropical Convergence Zone (ITCZ) is located above the Equator between March and April and starts to move north of the Equator in May, which could explain the dominant southward propagation of AGWs observed on 5 May 2016 (Fig. 3c).
+The scenario in which the distribution of the source location has a more significant effect on the AGW propagation direction than the background wind in the equatorial region agrees well with results reported by Nakamura et al. (2003).
+They reported AGW characteristics for Tanjungsari, Indonesia (107.9° E, 6.9° S) and based on the analysis of Geostationary Meteorological Satellite (GMS) data they concluded that the distribution of tropospheric clouds that are located mainly in the opposite direction of the wave propagation plays a more significant role than the relatively weak background wind.
+The meridional wind at each observation site has a weak velocity ($< 5 \text{ m s}^{-1}$) and likely has almost no impact on the wave propagation direction.